 What Are the Symptoms of Kidney Cancer?

-Kidney cancer often causes no symptoms in its early stages, which is why many cases are found by accident during imaging tests done for other reasons.
-However, as the tumor grows or spreads, certain symptoms may appear.
-Recognizing these signs early can lead to earlier diagnosis and better outcomes.
+Kidney cancer can be difficult to detect in its early stages because it often causes no noticeable symptoms.
+Many cases are discovered incidentally, meaning they are found during imaging studies performed for other unrelated health reasons.
+However, as the tumor grows, certain symptoms may begin to appear.
+Recognizing these symptoms and seeking timely medical evaluation can lead to earlier diagnosis and more effective treatment.

 Looking for more questions?